Relationships

 "Love is patient, love is kind.
 It does not envy, it does not boast, it is not proud.
 It does not dishonor others, it is not self-seeking, it is not easily angered, it keeps no record of wrongs.
 Love does not delight in evil but rejoices with the truth.
 It always protects, always trusts, always hopes, always perseveres."

-Understanding: This well-known passage describes the qualities of true love, making it a beautiful expression for romantic relationships.
+In plain words: This well-known passage describes the qualities of true love, making it a beautiful expression for romantic relationships.

-Verse 3
+Passage 3

 Song of Solomon 4:9